Witton, Birmingham: Industry

 Like the rest of Birmingham, Witton was heavily industrialised.
 The area was the base of industrial company IMI plc.
 The company was responsible for construction a conveyor next to Witton Brook and dredging the brook in from 1922 to 1929.
 The conveyor was dismantled in 1943.
 On 13 November 1929, a waste lime main pipe installed by IMI became dislodged at Lovett's point and slid six to twelve feet downstream.
 In 2003, IMI moved from the Witton site to new headquarters close to Birmingham Airport.

 The General Electric Co.
-Ltd. (GEC) established a very large engineering works in Witton in 1901.
-The General Electric Company acquired land at Witton in 1899, and in 1901 began building its large factory together with houses for its workers.
+Ltd. (GEC) acquired land at Witton in 1899 and established an engineering works in 1901, together with houses for its workers.
+By the time of Edward, Prince of Wales visit on 12 June 1923, the factory site extended to 130 acre.
+The main engineering works and administration block fronted Electric Avenue; adjoining were works for switchgear, standard motors, small motors and fans, batteries, moulded insulation and lamp black, and at the rear a foundry producing castings.
+The main factory made the turbo-alternators for the Nechells A power station.
+Across the Tame Valley canal were extensive playing fields for employees' sports teams, allotments and the "Magnet" social club with its theatre and dancing hall, billiards room, gymnasium and boxing ring.
 At one time, the company was employing 18,000 people on the site.
 By 1927, London Aluminium was employing 400 people at its works in Witton.